 6.2 Following an initial instalment of £10,000 for the Flight Deck Programme, the remaining fees are paid over the first 18 months of the course.

 6.3 The remaining fees for the PPL, Hour Building, CPL, IR, the self fly Course, or any other Courses are payable as and when the Student is notified by Flying Time Aviation, depending on the Student's flying account balance for the relevant Course which is reviewed by Flying Time Aviation on a fortnightly basis.

 6.4 All Course fees, subject to any manifest error, will be the published fees for the relevant Course at the time of enrolment.
 However, the Student acknowledges and understands that the Course fees are based on third party or product costs including fuel and Brighton City Airport fees which are beyond Flying Time Aviation’s control.
 In the event that during the Course, there is an increase in any such costs then Flying Time Aviation reserves the right to increase the Course fee for the remaining proportion of the Course unless the full Course fee has been paid in advance by the Student.

 6.5 If a booking has to be cancelled by Flying Time Aviation for whatever reason, Flying Time Aviation will not be liable for any additional expenses incurred by the Student in connection with the booking.

 6.6 If a Student wishes to re-schedule a Flight Deck Programme start date after a course place has been confirmed, a rearrangement fee of £3,500 shall be payable by the Student unless there are exceptional circumstances (which will be determined at the sole discretion of Flying Time Aviation).
-For all other Courses, if the Student wishes to re-schedule his/her Course start date, at least 14 days’ written notice must be given to Flying Time Aviation or the initial deposit or payment (as applicable) will be forfeited together with any bank or credit card fees paid by Flying Time Aviation.
+For all other Courses, if the Student wishes to re-schedule his/her Course start date once the course has been confirmed, a rearrangement fee of £350 will apply.
 For all re-scheduled Courses, the Course fees charged will be those in force at the time of the new start date.